Skip to content

 Authorization server

-The purpose of an Open Payments authorization server is to grant permission to clients to access the Open Payments APIs for creating incoming payments, quotes, and outgoing payments against an account holder’s account.
+The purpose of an Open Payments authorization server is to grant permission to clients to access the Open Payments APIs.
+These APIs are used to create incoming payments, quotes, and outgoing payments against an account holder’s account.

 Environment variables